 Tuition is fully funded.
 There are stipends available, and limited slots available.
-You can attend full-time (Monday through Thursday 9am-5pm) or only mornings or afternoons.
+You can attend full-time (Monday through Thursday 9am-5pm) or only mornings.

 What happens if I want to increase my time commitment?

 You are welcome to commit to any or all of the units, and will only need to fill out one application.
 If you enroll for one and wish to stay longer, you are welcome to do so if space is available.
 Likewise, you can enroll for half day and expand to full day if space is available.

 Do I need to be headed to rabbinical school?